 The do your : bit challenge is open from now until 15 July 2022

 Let’s start with explaining the challenge. do your :bit is a global micro:bit challenge for 8 – 18-year-olds that tests imagination, creativity and technology skills.

-Students from across the world are invited to come up with inventive solutions that are linked with the UN’s Global Goals of ‘good health and wellbeing’ and ‘climate action’ for the chance to win some amazing micro:bit prizes!
+Students from across the world are invited to come up with inventive solutions that are linked with the UN’s Global Goals of good health and wellbeing, climate action, reduced inequalities and life below water or on land, for the chance to win some amazing micro:bit prizes!

 Do you want to take part in the do your: bit challenge from micro:bit but don’t know where to start?
 We’re here to help!

 We have partnered with Jasmine Florentine, A Mechanical Engineer & Designer, to create a series of Interactive videos focussing on the Engineering Design Process.
 You can watch the full video series here.

 In the first episode below, Jasmine gives an overview of all the stages in the engineering process and how to follow these steps to design a project to take part in the global BBC micro:bit do your: bit challenge.

 Follow along with the video at home, or you can play it in a classroom or coding club to take part as a group.

 We think that this challenge is just incredible and aligns with everything that OKdo exists for.